 Last week in Lancaster County I visited a farmer friend.
 As I was pulling into the drive, his teenage daughter rode up on ponyback, a few feet of unharnessed tresses billowing in the late-evening breeze.

 It also brings to mind the question of what Amish wear “after hours”.
-I know some might find this heresy, but a number of Amish don’t wear the plainest clothes at the end of the day.
+This might surprise, but some Amish don’t wear the plainest clothes at the end of the day.
 Some men, for instance, might change into comfortable T-shirts and shorts for sleeping, or just lounging around at the end of the evening with family.
 Women and girls wear pajama gowns.

 I remember coming across a young Amish man getting a haircut from his wife on the back porch one afternoon.
 He was decked out in what looked like basketball shorts (color red) and a print T–I assumed to keep hairs from getting all over his regular clothes.
 We might see something similar when Amish visit the beach.